“Eventually everything connects - people, ideas, objects. The quality of the connections is the key to quality per se.” - Charles Eames

-As practitioners we can seek a position in the maker space, be it amongst contemporary hand crafted artefacts or adding value to mass-produced objects of every day use.
+As practitioners each of us can find our unique position in the maker space, be it amongst contemporary hand crafted artefacts or adding value to mass-produced objects of every day use.

 The curriculum comprises of different ways of learning as follows: